Redesigning Business Systems So They Work Over Time — Not Just This Quarter

 When organizations face rising costs, regulatory pressure, reputational risk, or stalled innovation, the instinct is usually to optimize:

-But if the core model is misaligned, optimization only delays the consequences.
+But if the core model is misaligned, optimisation only delays the consequences.

 Design Like Nature™ starts from a different premise:

-If the system can’t sustain itself over time, it must be redesigned— not defended..
+If the system cannot sustain itself over time, it must be redesigned — not defended.

 Nature doesn’t optimize broken systems.